sagheerdevhuman/dp-performance-task/README.md

 - Starts the backend (`http://localhost:5001`)
 - Starts the frontend (`http://localhost:5173`)

+‼️**NOTE: The repo takes a while to start when running `./start-local.sh`.
+Keep the frontend (`http://localhost:5173`) tab open in your browser after you run the start-local script, refresh it after a 1-2 minutes.**‼️

 ### Security & Safe Defaults
 - `backend/.env.example` sets `SAFE_MODE=true` to disable external integrations.
 - Email and file storage use mock providers by default (`EMAIL_PROVIDER=mock`, `STORAGE_PROVIDER=mock`).